 Frequently Asked Questions

-We recommend H2Ocean products which will be givin by the Artist, and antibacterial soap to keep it clean.
-After your tube of H2Ocean is finished use a non scented lotion which should be used for the remainder of 2 weeks.
+We recommend Hustle Butter products which will be givin by the Artist, and antibacterial soap to keep it clean.
+After your packet of Hustle Butter is finished use a non scented lotion which should be used for the remainder of 2 weeks.

 Yup – they do.
 Some more than others.
 Some people are more or less sensitive than others, so there is no way to really say how bad a piercing is going to feel to you.
 But, the point is this – could you handle a really bad pain for 30 seconds?
 Well, most piercings last even less time than that, and most piercings are not that bad.
 Yes, they hurt.
 But it’s over so fast, you really don’t have much time to think about it.
 Some will bring a tear to your eye, but I’ve never heard anyone screaming bloody murder from the next room.
 Honestly, if you’re really that scared of the pain, you probably shouldn’t get the piercing.